kjibrews/kaggle_quora/README.md

 This repo contains my approach to [Kaggle Insincere Questions Classification](https://www.kaggle.com/c/quora-insincere-questions-classification).

 **Description:**
 Quora is an online question and answer platform with content created from its community of users.
 To enable a safe community and uphod their policy of "Be Nice, Be Respectful", Quora needs to eliminate "insincere" questions -- those founded upon false premises, or that intend to make a statement rather than look for helpful answers, on their platform.
 These types of questions include questions that are: disparaging or inflammatory, asked purely for shock value, have a non-neutral tone and are not grounded in reality.

-**Examples of Sincere questions:**
+* **Examples of Sincere questions:**
   * How did Quebec nationalists see their province as a nation in the 1960s?
   * Do you have an adopted dog, how would you encourage people to adopt and not shop?
-**Examples of Insincere questions:**
+* **Examples of Insincere questions:**
   * Which babies are more sweeter to their parents?
-Dark skin babies or light skin babies?
+Dark skin babiesor light skin babies?
   * If blacks support school choice and mandatory sentencing for criminals why don't they vote Republican?

 The aim of this competition is to develop models that identify and flag insincere questions.

-**Limitations of competition:**
+* **Limitations of competition:**
 * Kernels only competition
   * No custom packages
   * RAM Limitations